Things to Do in New Plymouth for Couples

 The manmade lake just outside of New Plymouth makes for a stunning reflection of the region’s natural features, notably Mt Taranaki.
 Take a picnic and relax by the lake with 262ha (647 acres) of forest which can be enjoyed further on the loop walk and mountain biking trail here.
 Take a camera for the stunning photo opportunities, particularly at sunset.

 Location: Access from Junction Road and Plantation Road, approximately 12km (7 miles) from New Plymouth city centre.

 8. Tackle the Challenges of Decipher Escape Rooms

 Nothing beats the feeling of conquering a challenge together, even if it’s a challenge of the mind!
-For such an experience, head to Decipher Escape Rooms to tackle one of the creatively themed rooms full of puzzles, hidden codes and tricks to escape the room before the time runs out.
+For such an experience, head to Escape Masters to tackle one of the creatively themed rooms full of puzzles, hidden codes and tricks to escape the room before the time runs out.
 It will challenge your reasoning and problem-solving skills so once it’s complete, you’ll be ready to face anything together!
 For more activities like this, see the 10 Things to Do in New Plymouth on a Rainy Day.